 USDA Zone: 4-10

-Lettuce produces a rosette of large, long, green, spoon-shaped, toothed leaves (depends more on the variety), in a range of colors from green to deep red and purple.
-Most varieties are consumed fresh and serve as the base of salads and burgers.
+Lettuce produces a rosette of large, long, green, spoon-shaped, toothed leaves (depends more on the variety), in a range of colors from lovely green to deep red and purple.
+Most varieties are consumed fresh and served as the base of salads and burgers.

 Growing Requirements of Lettuce Plant

 Here are some of the basic requirements to grow healthy and crunchy lettuce.